(Sorry not to call you sis – there is no signal here!)

 Back at the campsite in the mid afternoon we broke out books and swim gear and headed for the beach.
 There is not a scrap of litter on it, no plastic, no rusting lumps of iron, no foamy crud at the shoreline.
 Philippa and I sat on warm rocks and lazed in the sunshine while Tom acted out some seven-year-old adventure mission involving sticks and pebbles and a weathered tree stump.
 It was glorious.
 Later we walked up the headland to look for whales.
 We saw loads and loads of course, far too many to count and really I am bored talking about it.

 A guy on an unusual motorcycle and sidecar pulled up in our site, his son on the back and wife in the sidecar.
 He lifted his goggles and asked about Harv.
-“Its fantastic-looking” he said in an accent I couldn’t quite place.
+“It’s fantastic-looking” he said in an accent I couldn’t quite place.
 It turned out he was originally from Bridport in Dorset and still had a rich Dorset accent, though he had been in Nova Scotia for more than twenty years where he worked at the Caterpillar factory.
 He clearly appreciated interesting transport and showed me over his bike – a Russian model made in 2006 to a 1950s design that had barely changed.
 “Best bike I have ever owned – I can get every part from a supplier in Ontario.”
-We admired each others machinery and then he fired his up, clicked it into reverse and sped away, with all of us waving.
+We admired each others machinery and then he fired his up, clicked it into reverse to back up before speeding away, with all of us waving.

 In a tight rocky cove below, the waves crashed against the rocks sending brilliant white spray over a squealing Tom.
 Later while manoevering a large rock he got a squished finger and howled, poor lad.
 There was blood all over it, but we washed it off in the icy river and with promises of chocolate, all was well.
 He went to bed with a fat finger but still excited about his day.